limey-bean/Anacapa/README.md

         * Within each subdirectory there are two files
           * A raw taxonomy file that gives the ASV number, the count per sample and the taxonomic path to the bootstrap confidence indicated
           * A summary taxonomy file that gives the taxonomic path to the bootstrap confidence indicated and the count of that taxonomic path per sample

+#### Using an alternative adapter type
+Currently, Anacapa is set up to handle the following Illumina adapter types: nextera, truseq, or NEBnext.
+However, the scripts can be modified to accept any adapter type.
+First, users must update the forward and reverse adapter.txt files in Anacapa_db/adapters_and_PrimAdapt_rc/ (G_insertprimername_Reverse_adapter.txt, and g_insertprimername_Forward_adapter.txt).
+Second, users must update Anacapa_db/scripts/anacapa_format_primers_cutadapt.py to include the reverse and forward compliments of the adapter following the same formatting as the other primers in the script.